-Anna Nwaada Weber is a painter, sculptor and searcher born in Germany and spend part of her youth in Nigeria, the home country of her father.
+Anna Nwaada Weber is an artist born in Germany.
+She spend part of her youth in Nigeria, the home country of her father.

 Her work reflects her search of the „being“ and our existence, connecting to the topics of identification, localization and self-ascertainment.

 She received her Diploma in Paintings and Graphics from the Institute for Fine-Arts and Art-Therapy, Bochum in 2012 and her PhD in Physics from the University of Heidelberg in 2001.
 She has attended continuous studies in sculpting at Open College of the Arts in Barnsley, Great Britain from 2013 to 2018.